Wagon Travelers, Roads were virtually non-existent, consisting mostly of rough paths trailing beside the watercourses.

 There were other Nancy Harts in the United States before Civil War.
 During the last few years, I've done research on those Civil War Harts family while trying to put some of them into the Nancy family group of relatives.
 Some researchers use census records of variant spellings of the Hart name, either in error, or where the descendents have preferred another form or could be another family.
 This would be guessing at best, with out other records in the county to show the original name of the family...... marriage, birth, or death records it would be week evidence of those descendants live in the county..

-If any one has any creditable evidence or info on Nancy Hart, Confederate Spy or any other stories handed down from earlier times, please let us know so we can add them to our Nancy Hart Genealogy project.
+If any one has any creditable evidence or info on Nancy Hart Confederate Spy or any other stories handed down from earlier times, please let us know so we can add them to our Nancy Hart Genealogy project.
 Much thanks in advance.

 NOTE: Once we receive your email and comments, we will consider them carefully.
 Public comments and emails become a permanent part of the Nancy Hart genealogy page, and may be available for public review.

 We reserve the right to reject any submission that we deem inappropriate for any reason, without notice, at our sole discretion.
-We cannot guarantee your story or suggestions will appear on this site and we reserves the right to edit all titles and descriptions.
+We cannot guarantee your story or suggestions will appear on this site and we reserve the right to edit all titles and descriptions.
 Please respect all copyrights!
 Only submit story and photos that you have permission to use.
 All submissions become the property of the Nancy Hart Genealogy project and will be used on the Richwooders Web Site at our discretion.

 If the story has appeared in a publication or on another web site, please tell us which one and when.